Fridolin of Säckingen: Source

 The earliest known reference to Fridolin is found in the records of a priest Hatto, towards the end of the 9th century.
 He made an inventory of the abandoned monastery from fear of the Normans.
-His list includes a Codex edged with silver and ivory, containing the Vitae of St. Fridolin, St. Hilarius, and St. Arnulphus.
+His list includes a Codex edged with silver and ivory, containing the Vitae of Saint Fridolin, Saint Hilarius, and Saint Arnulphus.

 A surviving Vita of Fridolin was written by one Balther (Baltherus), a monk of Säckingen, apparently dated to the 10th century.
 Balther's life does not provide historical or chronological context, and includes a great number of miracles and visions.
 Balther claims to have derived his information from a biography which he discovered in the monastery of "Helera" on the Moselle, also founded by Fridolin.
 He had not had enough parchment or ink to copy the biography, Balther claims, and so he had instead learned it by heart.

 The reliability of Balther's Vita of Fridolin is the topic of scholarly debate.
 Johann Peter Kirsch suggests that Balther relied on an earlier verbal tradition for the information recorded in his work.
 On the other hand, historian Gerold Meyer von Konau dismisses Balther this as entirely untrustworthy, and considers the Vita a forgery of the mid-11th century.

 Consequently, very little can be said about the historical individual.
 Fridolin appears to have been an Irish missionary among the Alamanni along the Upper Rhine, who at the time were under Merovingian rule, and he went on to found Säckingen Abbey.